Booker T. Washington Memorial

 Backstory and Context

 Booker T. Washington was born into slavery on April 5, 1856 in Franklin County, Virginia.
 Once the Civil War ended, Washington and his mother joined their previously escaped stepfather in Malden, West Virginia.
-Young Booker worked with his stepfather in the early morning and late evenings in the Malden salt mines, but during the day he would attend the Tinkerville school.
-The school was held inside the house of Booker’s pastor, Reverend Lewis Rice, and classes were taught by Ohio teacher, William Davis.
-Booker would later find himself in the service of the Ruffner family, a renowned and wealthy family in Malden, where he would work as a houseboy, with the Ruffner Salt Works, and be assistant to Mrs. Viola Ruffner herself.
+Young Washington worked with his stepfather in the early morning and late evenings in the Malden salt mines, but during the day he attended the Tinkerville school.
+The school was held inside the house of Washington’s pastor, Reverend Lewis Rice, and classes were taught by Ohio teacher, William Davis.
+Washington later found himself in the service of the Ruffner family, a renowned and wealthy family in Malden, where he worked as a houseboy, with the Ruffner Salt Works, and served as an assistant to Mrs. Viola Ruffner herself.

-Booker’s thirst for knowledge would follow him throughout his life.
-In 1875, Booker would graduate from Hampton Normal and Agricultural Institute in Virginia.
-He would first find himself as a teacher and coal miner in West Virginia, and later back to the Hampton Institute to continue his career as an educator.
-In 1881, Booker would open his own school in Tuskegee, Alabama for black students.
-It started as a simple single room school, but he had ambitions to make it into a creditable university.
-In order for his project to take root, he would have to gain the support of the white political and social leaders to help fund his goal to prepare African Americans for life long careers, rather than finite jobs; and in the age of Jim Crow Laws, this was easier said than done.
+Washington’s thirst for knowledge would follow him throughout his life.
+In 1875, Washington graduated from Hampton Normal and Agricultural Institute in Virginia.
+He first became a teacher and coal miner in West Virginia, before returning to the Hampton Institute to continue his career as an educator.
+In 1881, Washington opened his own school in Tuskegee, Alabama for black students.
+It started as a simple single room school, but he had ambitions to make it into an accreditable university.
+In order for his project to take root, he knew he had to gain the support of the white political and social leaders to help fund his goal to prepare African Americans for life long careers, rather than finite jobs; and in the age of Jim Crow Laws, this was easier said than done.

-Booker would see a lot of compromise that was needed to fulfill his promise to himself and to African Americans in the South.
-He had to temporarily accept the segregation practices of the South and their assumptions that his schools would prepare blacks for simple jobs rather than focus on the liberal arts to gain proper funding.
+Washington could see a lot of compromise that was needed to fulfill his promise to himself and to African Americans in the South.
+In order to gain proper funding, he had to temporarily accept the segregation practices of the South and their assumptions that his schools would prepare blacks for simple jobs rather than focus on the liberal arts.
 This angered many black leaders in the North, like W.E.B.
-DuBois and William Monroe Trotter, for they wanted a more direct approach to ending segregation.
-But Booker knew his tactics would the appropriate approach to procure the funding needed to build hundreds of black schools in the later years.
+DuBois and William Monroe Trotter, who wanted a more direct approach to ending segregation.
+Despite this, Washington knew his tactics would be the appropriate approach to procure the funding needed to build hundreds of black schools in later years.

-Booker’s plan would later prove fruitful, and by 1895 he was the most renowned African American educators in the country.
-His message of hard work, ambition patience and enterprise gave him the support of the African American communities, and his work done to prepare African Americans for factory jobs and as farmers won over the southern white communities.
-The previously critical black leaders would then see that the approaches made by Booker T. Washington would prove to be the right path of civil rights and full integration into American society.
+Washintgon’s plan proved fruitful, and by 1895 he was the most renowned African American educator in the country.
+His message of hard work, ambition, patience and enterprise garnered him the support of many African American communities, while his work to prepare African Americans for factory jobs and as farmers won over many southern white communities.
+The previously critical black leaders saw that the approaches designed by Washington could prove to be the right path of civil rights and full integration into American society.

-In the early 20th century, Booker would gain financial backing from the Rockefeller, Carnegie families, generous donations from the African American communities, and even the backing of the vice president of Sears.
-This would help to improve and create one-third of all the schools in the South.
-Booker was even able to dine and consult with the President of the United States, Theodore Roosevelt, and later became the first African American to be printed on U.S. currency and postage stamps.
+In the early 20th century, Washington gained financial backing from the Rockefeller and Carnegie families, generous donations from African American communities, and even the backing of the vice president of Sears.
+This helped to improve and create one-third of all the schools in the South.
+Washington was even able to dine and consult with the President of the United States, Theodore Roosevelt, with Washington even becoming the first African American to be printed on U.S. currency and postage stamps.

 Harlan, Louis R..
 Booker T. Washington Volume 2: The Wizard Of Tuskegee, 1901-1915.
 New York.
 Oxford University Press, 1986.